© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Earthworks of Abbot of Ramsey's Manor is a scheduled monument protected by Historic England under reference 1006789.
 View the official record →

-Earthworks of Abbot of Ramsey's Manor is a medieval manorial site located in Huntingdonshire, England.
+Earthworks of Abbot of Ramsey's Manor is a scheduled ancient monument in Huntingdonshire comprising the surviving physical remains of a medieval manorial settlement.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006789.

 Earthworks of Abbot of Ramsey's Manor is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1006789.